johnsonsdictionary/johnsons-dictionary/superlative-adjectives/README.md

-# interjections
+# superlative-adjectives

-Initial cache of interjections
+Initial cache of adjectives